SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em2_dcdc/readme.md

 switch is powered down by default.
 Be advised that when PD02 is driven to logic high, observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.

+### Additional note for Testing on xG29 ###
+On the BRD4420A, VMCU serves as the input to an onboard voltage regulator that generates 1.5 V. This output is then routed to the boost DC-DC input.
+Because the extra voltage regulator draws a small amount of additional current, the energy profiler might report a higher current consumption than what is specified in the datasheet.
+Optional: For a more accurate current consumption measurement with a multimeter, perform the following steps:
+1. Flash the hex image onto the device by following the "How to Test" section
+2. On the BRD4420A board, make the following modification:
+   a.
+Unmount 0 ohm resistor R228, mount 0 ohm resistor R227
+   b. unmount 0 ohm resistor R221, mount 0 ohm resistor R220
+   c. unmount 0 ohm resistor R225, mount 0 ohm resistor R224
+3. Steps b and c are required to use the boost DC-DC output to supply all rails
+4. Place a header on P100 (bottom left of the front of the radio board).
+5. Using an external power supply to supply 1.5V via the headers.
+6. Measure the current using a bench meter from the 1.5V supply to the pre-programmed, standalone BRD4420A radio board.

 ## Hardware & Connections ##
 * Board:  Silicon Labs EFR32xG22 Radio Board (BRD4182A) + Wireless Starter Kit Mainboard (BRD4001A)